Leob000/DL_Challenge/README.md

     - Model for France, then regions, then stations?
 - Join files
     - Join method?
-    - How to go from 3 hours to 30 min?
-    - 🔥 Treat meteo NaN -> Interpolate by dept?
 - Feature engineering:
     - 🔥 Check other variables from Goude project, especially variables from EDF formula
     - Date